 The risks of gas meter fraud

-Gas meter fraud can result in your gas being cut off, leaving you with no hot water or heating and being forced to pay back what you owe.
+Gas meter fraud is one of the most serious scams in the UK.
+It can result in your gas being cut off, leaving you with no hot water or heating and being forced to pay back what you owe.

 But more seriously, interfering with something as explosive and flammable as natural gas is a significant danger.
 While the act is perceived as a victimless crime, it can cause huge damage to the people and building involved.